MicrosoftDocs/quantum-docs/articles/concepts-open-systems.md

  [0.0  0.0  1.0  0.0]
  [0.0  0.0  0.0  1.0]]
 ```
-That is, as expected, the superoperator resulting from the identity operator maps all operators to themselves.
+As expected, the superoperator resulting from the identity operator maps all operators to themselves.

 On the other hand, for the $X$ operation the result is different: